Tim McLoone's Supper Club

 Liquor: Full Bar service

-They are open for New Year's Eve and offer a four course prix fixe menu, which also includes party favors and a complimentary champagne toast at midnight.
+Open daily for lunch and dinner, the Supper Club also hosts special events—like a New Year’s Eve celebration that includes a four-course prix fixe menu, party favors, and a complimentary champagne toast at midnight.